Animal Assisted Play Therapy

 Specific Problem Resolution

-If this sounds like something you might be interested in, please reach out to the practice.
 If you are a clinician who is interested in implementing animal assisted play therapy, contact me and we can discuss collaborating.